vintagentleman/eslint-plugin-jaicp/README.md

 ### Editor integrations

 Use the [ESLint](https://marketplace.visualstudio.com/items?itemName=dbaeumer.vscode-eslint) extension to integrate ESLint into Visual Studio Code.

-Note that you also need to teach VS Code to recognize `.sc` files as JAICP DSL.
-To do this:
+Note that you also need to teach VS Code to recognize `.sc` files as JAICP DSL:

 1. Install the [JAICP](https://help.just-ai.com/docs/en/developer-tools/vscode-extension) extension for VS Code.
 2. In the editor settings, add `jaicp` to the list of language IDs that ESLint will validate: